 To gain even more health benefits, the US Department of Health and Human Services recommends these weekly goals:

-Remember that it is okay if you exercise for just 10 minutes at a time!
+Remember that it is okay if you exercise for just 10 minutes at a time, then work you way up to your goal.
+The key is to do it safely.

 Include these exercises in your weekly routine: